Ab-initio energetics of graphite and multilayer graphene: stability of Bernal versus rhombohedral stacking: Finite number of layers

 \subsection{Soft and hard interfaces}

 To characterize the low energy states, let us notice that there are two types of interfaces between BG and RG, that we refer to as soft and hard.
 A SS with a soft interface has the form ABAB[\textbf{AB}]CABC.
 Starting from the left, the structure is BG (up to the bracket ]), while starting from the right the structure is RG (up to the bracket [).
 Thus, the layers in between [ and ] are both part of the BG and RG sequences.
 The form of a hard interface is ABABAB][CBACBA, so no layers are shared.
 The energy of the soft interface is 0.07 meV/atom, while that of the hard interface is 0.18 meV/atom, which is higher, as expected (see Table~\ref{tab:energies_int}, which also shows the energy of other interfaces).
-See Table~\ref{tab:spin_notation} for the spin notation.
+The most and least stable states for $N=12$, at $T=284$ K and $T=1010$ K, can be observed in Fig.~\ref{fig:configs_T284}.
+At room temperature, the low energy states after RG have soft interfaces.
 The form $+----$ is also a soft interface, since it corresponds to A[BA]CB.
+The only exception is $++++++++-++$, which would correspond to a stacking fault.
+The least favored states have several consecutive $+$ signs, followed by consecutive $-$ signs, which correspond to hard RG interfaces.The form $+----$ is also a soft interface, since it corresponds to A[BA]CB.
 The only exception is $++++++++-++$, which would correspond to a stacking fault.
 Therefore, the most stable structures are BG and RG (together with mixed BG-RG structures with soft interfaces), while random structures are disfavored, in accordance with experiments\cite{Lipson1942}.
 This is one of the main results of our work.